 - The print button allows to print what you see in the Viewer.
 Learn more in Print on page 30 - ?
-The help button opens the Viewer's online help in the local default browser. - X The close button closes the file that is being viewed (not the whole Viewer).
+The help button opens the Viewer's online help in the local default browser. - X The close button closes the file that is being viewed (only the file, not the Viewer tool itself).